Defuera/portugoosse/packages/ai_assistant/INSTRUCTIONS.md

 - easy: The translation is both accurate and fluent, suggesting the user found it easy and has a strong grasp of the material.
   Your evaluation will help in determining the appropriate difficulty level for the user's next learning session.

 You must reply with a json containing  "evaluation" and if user didn't reply for an easy grade, please also provide an explanation, what did they do wrong.
+Please ignore small typos, when it's obviously just a mistype.
+Be sure to be very short and concise in explanation, only given necessary insight.
+For example: "'warm' in Dutch more closely translates to 'warm' in English, not necessarily 'hot'.
+'Hot' would be 'heet' in Dutch. "

 ```
 {